devesh962/Binary-Classification-horse-human/README.md

 The training Accuracy of the model is 99.8%.

-Run the .py file on Google Colab.
+Run the .py file on Google Colab or Jupyter Notebook.